shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 The isochrones visualisation is useful but we're limited to considering a small set of parks at a time.
 A more insightful analysis could be to look at residential areas that fall within the catchment zones of multiple playgrounds.

 # Conclusions
 The average impact of hilly terrain on playground accessibility seems to be low - only a 9% increase in total travel time.
 However, the average is a poor representation since the distribution of travel time is highly skewed.
-Even under the 'flat land' assumption, total travel times can be higher than 40 minutes.
+Even under the _flat land_ assumption, total travel times can be higher than 40 minutes.

 In the following post, we will compare accessibility across different residential regions of Wellington, with the aim of identifying areas with poor access.